Dr. Kinyoun was born and raised near Clay Center, Nebraska. He earned his bachelor’s degree from the University of Nebraska in Lincoln. He completed…

 Patient Care Philosophy

-He enjoys sporting activities (e.g., basketball and football), as well as exercising outdoors (e.g., hiking, running, and snowshoeing) with his family.
-He relishes the endless, ever-changing, visually stimulating beauty of the Pacific Northwest whether he's watching the sun set behind the Olympic Mountains or the rain move across Puget Sound.
+Dr. Kinyoun lives in Shoreline, Washington, with his wife.
+He has two grown children.
+He enjoys sporting activities (e.g., basketball and football), as well as, exercising outdoors (e.g., hiking, running, and snowshoeing) with his family.
+He relishes the endless, ever-changing, visually stimulating beauty of the Pacific Northwest whether he's watching the sun set behind the Olympic Mountains or the rain move across the Puget Sound.

 Retinal detachment, proliferative diabetic retinopathy, diabetic macular edema, vitreous hemorrhage, numerous other macular abnormalities, including age-related macular degeneration and epimacular membranes, eye-trauma and radiation retinopathy.